-It’s simple, so long as you are at least green belt and 12 years old, you can take your first steps toward becoming a referee – the first is to attend a refereeing course and take a theory paper to check your understanding.
+It’s simple, so long as you are at least green belt and 12 years old, you can take your first steps toward becoming a referee – the first step is to attend a refereeing course where you will be told everything you need to know and take a theory paper to check your understanding.

-After the course and theory paper, we’ll work with you to arrange a practical assessment to confirm you’re safe to start refereeing at British Judo events.
-It’s possible to practice either in your club or at some low level events as a trainee before this assessment – but this isn’t required.
-Once passed, you are officially a British Judo referee and can begin refereeing at your first events – good luck!
+After the course and theory paper, your area representative will work with you to arrange a practical assessment to confirm you are competent and safe to start refereeing at British Judo events.
+It is recommended to practice either in your club or at some entry level events as a trainee before the assessment, this isn’t compulsory.
+Once passed, you are officially a British Judo referee and can begin refereeing at official events applicable to your level.

 Who does the role suit?

-Refereeing is a suitable option for a wide range of people and is an interesting an rewarding way to support opportunities for competition across the country and, for many, a way to stay to remain involved, up close, in the sport they love.
+Refereeing is a suitable option for a wide range of people and is an interesting and rewarding way to be involved in competition, staying up close in the sport they love.

-We welcome young referees and those who’ve been in the sport a long time.
-The basics of refereeing are easy to understand and apply and our courses will cover all the essentials you need to know.
+The refereeing commission welcome young referees and those who’ve been in the sport a long time.
+The basics of refereeing are easy to understand and apply, our courses cover all the essentials you need to know.
 There is also a fast-track option for highly experienced athletes and coaches.